pracks224/Interview_Prep/MICROSERVICES/MiICROSERVICES_ALL_BASICS.md

 ii.
 What role does Kubernetes play in managing microservices, and how do you use it? iii.
 What are anti-patterns in microservices, and how do you avoid them? iv.
 How do you handle latency issues in a distributed system?

-# Fundamental Concepts - A

-## Questions

-1. What are microservices, and how do they differ from monolithic architecture?
-2. What are the benefits and challenges of adopting a microservices architecture?
-3. How would you approach breaking a monolithic application into microservices?
-4. What is a bounded context, and why is it important in microservices?
-5. Explain CAP theorem and how it applies to microservices.
-6. How do you ensure fault isolation in a microservices architecture?
-7. Explain the role of the 12-Factor App methodology in microservices.
-8. What is the difference between a domain-driven design (DDD) and microservices design?
-9. How do you identify and define the boundaries of a microservice?
-10. How do you handle shared libraries or common utilities in microservices?

-# Service Discovery - B

-## Questions

-1. What are the advantages of dynamic service discovery in microservices?
-2. Compare client-side and server-side service discovery mechanisms.
-3. What are some tools for service discovery besides Eureka?
-How do they work?

-# Scalability and Load Balancing - C

-## Questions

-1. How do microservices achieve horizontal scalability?
-2. What is the role of load balancers in a microservices setup?
-How do you configure them?
-3. What are the benefits and challenges of autoscaling microservices?
-4. Explain sticky sessions and their impact on scaling microservices.

-# Resilience and Fault Tolerance -D

-## Questions

-1. What is a bulkhead pattern, and how does it improve microservices resilience?
-2. Explain the difference between retries and circuit breakers in fault tolerance.
-3. How do you implement timeout strategies to handle slow responses from a microservice?
-4. What is a fallback mechanism, and how can it improve user experience during failures?

-# Data Management - E

-## Questions

-1. How do you handle schema changes in databases while maintaining backward compatibility in microservices?

-2. What is the CQRS (Command Query Responsibility Segregation) pattern, and how is it applied in microservices?

-3.Explain database sharding and its role in microservices scalability.

-4. What is eventual consistency, and how do you handle it in a distributed system?

-# Testing Microservices - F

-## Questions

-1. How do you test inter-service communication in a microservices architecture?

-2. What are contract tests, and why are they important for microservices?

-3. How do you simulate dependencies while testing a microservice (e.g., using mocks or stubs)?

-4. What tools have you used for performance testing of microservices?

-# Distributed Systems Challenges - G

-## Questions

-1. How do you handle distributed logging across microservices?

-2. What are some strategies for ensuring data consistency in distributed systems?

-3. How do you implement distributed tracing to debug issues in a microservices environment?

-# Deployment Strategies - H

-## Questions

-1. What is a blue-green deployment, and how does it benefit microservices?

-2. Explain the canary deployment strategy and its implementation in microservices.

-3. What challenges do you face when deploying updates to microservices in production?

-# Event-Driven Architecture - I

-## Questions

-1. What is the difference between event sourcing and traditional event-driven architectures?

-2. How do you ensure the reliability of events in an event-driven microservices setup?

-3. What is an event bus, and how is it used in microservices?

-# Miscellaneous Questions - J

-## Questions

-1. How do you handle API dependencies when one microservice relies on another’s output?
-2. What role does Kubernetes play in managing microservices, and how do you use it?
-3. What are anti-patterns in microservices, and how do you avoid them?
-4. How do you handle latency issues in a distributed system?

 ### [Moving monolith to Microservices](https://launchdarkly.com/blog/migrating-legacy-monolithic-applications-microservices/)